RECIPE: Salted dark chocolate chunk cookies nine years in the making

 - Resting the dough in the fridge overnight really does matter.
 (Unfortunately.)

 - Adding in an extra yolk (or using all yolks) adds to a chewier cookie

 - Each oven has its own cook speed, so while I have a suggested bake time below, keep an eye on them and adjust accordingly.

 Yield: 33-36 cookies using a medium cookie scoop

-Author: Kathleen Hayes; recipe inspired by Alton Brown, Violet Ptak, Toll House, and my mother-in-law
+Author: Kathleen Hayes; recipe inspired by Alton Brown, Claire Ptak, Toll House, and my mother-in-law

 225g unsalted butter (2 sticks), room temperature